joshua-coppola/steep-seeker/README.md

 - Nashoba Valley - All trails are areas
 - Catamount - almost no trail names
 - Eaton - no names at all
-- Nub's Nob - glades not tagged
-- Pine Knob - 'The Wall' missing area tag
+- Appalachian Ski Mountain - title cut off

 ### Mountains with no trails/lifts (not a complete list)